Robins are this week's house champions!

 On Thursday and Friday our Year 4s got to experience their first school camp.
 We spent a most enjoyable time at Barton Camp in Winscombe.
 The children were able to take advantage of the many facilities which included: an adventure playground, zip wires, an indoor sports hall and a film room.
 See the full report and pictures in newsletter no 26.
 31.03.17.

-The next PTA meeting will take place on Monday 1st May at 7.30pm.
+The next PTA meetings will take place on Monday 8th May and Monday 5th June at 7.30pm.
 Please come along and support the preparation for the summer fair.

 Follow the PTA on Facebook – Saltford School PTA.
 This is a closed group and you will be asked for details of your child/ren's class before you can join.
 You can email us on firstname.lastname@example.org

 Community news 31.03.17

 Junior golf: have you ever thought of playing golf?
 Saltford Golf Club has a very active junior section and re-starts their fortnightly junior club nights on Sunday 2nd April.
 Full details in newsletter no 26.

 Saltford theatre arts summer school 2017: Jo Browne and Lucy Ratnett invite children between the ages of 4 and 16 to join them for a week during the summer holidays to act, sing, dance, enjoy craft and put on a show at the end of the week.
 Details and contact information in newsletter no 26.

 Saltford Community Association: see the website for latest news and events.

 Naturific cards raising money for the secret garden

 Some of our pupils have created a stunning new enterprise to raise money for the secret garden.
 Please support this project by buying packs of these colourful, handmade photographic cards at £4.50 for a mixed pack of six designs, shown below.
 Cards are individually wrapped, presented with a raffia tie and are blank for your own message.